Casey-ama-bioinformatics/Bulk-RNA-Seq/README.md

 design(dds_blood) <- ~ condition
 ```

-Surrogate Variable Analysis (SVA) is a normalization tool to correct batch variations.
+Surrogate Variable Analysis (SVA) is a normalization tool to correct batch variations and uncaptured heterogeneity (hidden confounders).
 This increases the accuracy of the differential analysis and ensure that only biological variations are included.
 ```R
 #Normalization and batch correction for PVA samples (Repeat with dds_blood)
 library(sva)